 Special air-reports on volcanic ash sent to ACCs should then be sent via AFTN to the relevant Meteorological Watch Office (MWO) which is forwarded to the relevant Volcanic Ash Advisory Centre (VAAC) - for MID Region that is VAAC Toulouse.

-SPECIAL AIREP \rightarrow ACC \rightarrow MWO \rightarrow VAAC
+SPECIAL AIREP \square ACC \square MWO \square VAAC

 Pilots should use the special air-reports format on volcanic ash as at Table A4-1 in Appendix 4 of ICAO Annex 3.